mranisz/samsami/README.md

       - SAMSAMI_STANDARD
       - SAMSAMI_SKETCHES_8x2 - reduces the number of verifications using 8 2-bits sketches of sampled suffix preceding symbols, on average the additional required memory is about (4/(q-p+2))n bytes (half of the memory occupied by SamSAMi structure without text)
       - SAMSAMI_SKETCHES_4x4 - reduces the number of verifications using 4 4-bits sketches of sampled suffix preceding symbols, on average the additional required memory is about (4/(q-p+2))n bytes (half of the memory occupied by SamSAMi structure without text)
+      - SAMSAMI_SKETCHES_2x4 - reduces the number of verifications using 2 4-bits sketches of sampled suffix preceding symbols, on average the additional required memory is about (2/(q-p+2))n bytes (quarter of the memory occupied by SamSAMi structure without text)
 - q - window length (default: q = 4)
 - p - minimizer length (default: p = 1)